Coming in 2020

 Water – to evoke feeling and connect with readers

 Earth – to embody all the senses with detail and action

 Air – to bring focus and structure to our stories

-During 2018/2019 Kellie and I ran a sequence of six one-day craft masterclasses, designed to use intuitive approaches to the craft topics that might be covered in seminars for an MA or MFA in creative writing: Plotting; Voice; Character and Setting; Prose and Literary Style; Space and Time (advanced techniques in fiction); Revising and Self-Editing.
+During 2018/2019 I ran a sequence of six one-day craft masterclasses with Words Away, designed to use intuitive approaches to the craft topics that might be covered in seminars for an MA or MFA in creative writing: Plotting; Voice; Character and Setting; Prose and Literary Style; Space and Time (advanced techniques in fiction); Revising and Self-Editing.
 We hope to repeat these again in the future.